M.S. Data Analytics

-This courses provides an introduction to a variety of tools and techniques used in the field of data analytics.
+This course provides an introduction to a variety of tools and techniques used in the field of data analytics.
 Students will summarize data, review statistical models, explore data mining techniques, and contemplate ethical considerations associated with the field of data analytics.
-This course presents a survey of concepts which will be explored more in-depth in subsequent courses in the MS Data Analytics program.
+This course presents a survey of concepts which will be explored more in depth in subsequent courses in the MS Data Analytics program.

 This course covers a broad range of statistical techniques and methods applied in real-world settings.
 Topics presented include inferential, parametric and non-parametric statistics, as well as regression analysis and analysis of variance.

 The focus of this course is visualizing and telling stories with data.
 This course begins with a description of the growth of data and visualization in industry, news, and government.
 Actual human stories will be reviewed from a data-statistical perspective.
-The creation of graphs, displays and geospatial data presentations to communicate information supporting decision making while implementing best practices for effective storytelling will be examined.
+This course will examine how the creation of graphs, displays, and geospatial data presentations communicates information that supporting decision-making while implementing best practices for effective storytelling.

-This course prepares the student for the Base Programmer for SAS 9 Certification (A00-211).
+This course prepares the student for the Base Programmer for SAS 9.4 Certification (A00-231).
 Students will achieve competencies in SAS programming that will allow them to import and export raw data files, manipulate and transform data, combine SAS data sets, identify and correct syntax errors, and write SAS code on the SAS platform.

 This course prepares the student for the SAS Statistical Business Analyst for SAS 9 Certification (A00-240).
 Students will gain competency to conduct, interpret, and present complex statistical data analysis in the SAS platform.